The Best Way to Get from Casablanca to Marrakech.

 You may ask a tour operator or Moroccan travel agent to purchase tickets for you in advance, but this is not necessary.
 The easiest way is to buy your tickets in person at the station.

-You can purchase tickets on the day you are traveling as trains depart every few hours and are rarely full.
+You can purchase tickets on the day you are travelling from the train station as trains depart every few hours and are rarely full.

 However, for first-class tickets on popular routes, especially during peak season and holidays, it may be best to go to the station a day or two before and purchase your tickets in advance.